oemof/oemof-thermal/docs/examples.rst

 **Compression heat pump and chiller**

-An example provides an "how to" on the use of the 'calc_cops' function to get the COPs of an exemplary air-source heat pump (ASHP).
+An example provides an "how to" on the use of the 'calc_cops' function to get the coefficients of performance (COP) of an exemplary air-source heat pump (ASHP).
 It also shows how to use the pre-calculated COPs in a solph.Transformer.
 Furthermore, the maximal possible heat output of the heat pump is pre-calculated and varies with the temperature levels of the heat reservoirs.